-Not supposed to be called directly use single_reactions_deletion(..., method="moma") instead.
+Not supposed to be called directly use $single_reactions_deletion(..., method="moma")$ instead.

-- reaction_list (iterable) List of reaction IDs or cobra.
-Reaction. - solver (str, optional) The name of the solver to be used.
+- cobra_model (cobra.Model) The model from which to delete the reactions.
+The model will not be modified. - reaction_list (iterable) List of reaction IDs or cobra.
+Reaction. - linear (bool) Whether to use linear MOMA. - solver (str, optional) The name of the solver to be used.